microsoft/autogen/website/docs/Use-Cases/Auto-Generation.md

 ```

 The example above will try to use text-ada-001, gpt-3.5-turbo, and text-davinci-003 iteratively, until a valid json string is returned or the last config is used.
 One can also repeat the same model in the list for multiple times to try one model multiple times for increasing the robustness of the final response.

+*Advanced use case: Check this [blogpost](/blog/2023/05/18/GPT-adaptive-humaneval) to find how to improve GPT-4's coding performance from 68% to 90% while reducing the inference cost.*

 ### Templating